exonum/exonum-java-binding/exonum-java-binding-core/rust/ejb-app/TUTORIAL.md

 #### LD_LIBRARY_PATH

 `LD_LIBRARY_PATH` is used to locate native libraries used by Java Binding.
-First fo all, you need to provide a path to JVM-related libraries.
+First of all, you need to provide a path to JVM-related libraries.

-Modify LD_LIBRARY_PATH environmental variable so that it contains path to `libjvm.so` file.
+Modify `LD_LIBRARY_PATH` environmental variable so that it contains path to `libjvm.so` file.
 You can use the following script for this purpose:

 ```bash